FagioDiFapo/PyRoDeEn/README.md

-# Approximate Riemann Solvers – Python Port and Extensions
+# (WIP) Approximate Riemann Solvers – Python Port and Extensions

 This repository is a Python-based port and extension of a collection of finite difference (FD) and finite volume (FV) solvers originally developed in MATLAB.
 The solvers implement a variety of numerical schemes — including MUSCL, WENO, and THINC-BVD — to solve the Euler equations using approximate Riemann solvers.